Sounds

 by a kamikaze attack.
 Grandma

-was a WAC—she was buried with honors,
+was a WAVE—she was buried with honors,

-having worked to decode the Enigma.
+having worked to crack the Enigma.

 Granddad sailed the Indianapolis